-The BCS Practitioner course will help you identify business functions and how to improve developments in certain areas.
+The BCS Practitioner Certificate in Business Analysis course will help you identify business functions and how to improve developments in certain areas.
 The core goal of business analysis is to recognise potential business objectives, and evaluate your options to determine the most feasible business solution in order to improve business efficiency.

 This is a professional level qualification that will help develop your skills and match your career path.
 Attaining this certificate will demonstrate that you are ready to support business change programmes successfully.
 You can showcase specialist practical skills.